dangoldin/jsonifyme-ui/README.md

 - npm install
 - npm run dev

-Note that you'll need to have access to the backend.
+Note that you'll need to have access to the backend available at jsonify.me.